louiswillems/louiswillems.github.io/_posts/2019-05-14-Text Data Visualization with Google Analytics- Copie.md

 ## 1. Pull data from Bigquery
 <br>
-#### Kurier.at Google Analytics sample dataset from BigQuery
+####Kurier.at Google Analytics sample dataset from BigQuery
-The query contains 2 columns, first column “headline” shows the title of the articles news and the second column is the number of Pagesviews for each article
+The query contains 2 columns, first column “headline” shows the title of the articles news and the second column is the number of pagesviews for each article.
 <br>

 ```python
 %matplotlib inline
 import matplotlib.pyplot as plt